I understand your fears, because I've lived them

 Until eventually, my physical and emotional health collapsed.

-I love my career and clients but I no longer make myself available for 60-hour weeks.
+I love my career and clients but I no longer make myself for a crushingly exhausting workload.

-I have developed a whole host of tricks to help me maximize my time, prioritise, order and increase my efficiency without leaving me anxious or feeling overwhelmed.
+I have developed a whole host of tricks to help me maximise my time, prioritise, order and increase my efficiency without leaving me anxious or feeling overwhelmed.